China's treatment of Uighurs is 'genocide,' say Canada MPs | DW | 23.02.2021

 Former Secretary of State Mike Pompeo said one day before leaving office that the world was "witnessing a systematic attempt to destroy Uighurs by the Chinese party-state."

-Pompeo cited "severe deprivation of physical liberty of more than one million civilians, forced sterilization," as evidence of genocide.
-His successor, Anthony Blinken, did not walk back the designation.
+Pompeo cited "severe deprivation of physical liberty of more than 1 million civilians [and] forced sterilization," as evidence of genocide.
+His successor, Antony Blinken, did not walk back the designation.

 Last month, UK Prime Minister Boris Johnson declined to match the US designation of genocide, saying it remained a "judicial matter," although he described the situation as "utterly abhorrent."